BRON DERW MEDICAL CENTRE

 17.Cost of Information

-For the most part, we will charge you only for hard copies or copying onto media (e.g. CD ROM).
-Some information is available free, but for others there may be a charge.
+For the most part, some information is available free, but for others there may be a charge.
 The charges will vary according to how information is made available.
 Charges are as follows:

 a) Via the General Practice/Local Health Board /Trust Web Site – Free of charge, although any charges for Internet Service provider and personal printing costs would have to be met by the individual.